 With natural stone tile, there are many options to consider.
 It’s a category that offers different colors, physical properties, distinctive patterning, and textural variation.
 Sometimes it can be hard to know exactly what to look for when it comes to your project.
-It’s important to weigh natural stone tile pros and cons to make sure you choose the right piece for your home and needs.
+It’s important to look into a natural stone tile comparison to make sure you choose the right piece for your home and needs.

 With that in mind, here is a selection of popular natural stone options for you to consider.
 Take a look.

 Granite, perhaps the most popular natural stone choice for countertops, fits in perfectly whether you’re designing a sleek and modern bathroom or a country farmhouse kitchen.
 This natural stone forms as the result of slow crystallization of magma below the surface of the earth.